 Treatment Denied-Australia is a harm reduction initiative designed to assist people who are seeking help to navigate the systemic stigma and institutional roadblocks associated with substance use.
 TDA stems from my advocacy in drug law reform and mental health in the Australian Capital Territory, which began in 2014 with a dedicated volunteer team - the ACT branch of the Australian Sex Party.

-We aim to be an ally of any harm reduction organisation in Victoria and the ACT.
+We aim to be an ally of any harm reduction organisation or service.

 In order to grow our knowledge base, we consult with the community, people with a lived experience substance use, medical professionals, pharmacy, Government, NGOs, and universities.